grew-nlp/grew_doc/content/usage/cli.md

 With the same files as in the *without clustering* example above.

-With `-key`, we can cluster the results according to the `upos` of the node `N` (the dependent).
+With `-key`, we can cluster the results according to the `upos` of the node `Y` (the dependent).

 ```
-grew grep -request dislocated.req -key N.upos -i fr_pud-ud-test.conllu
+grew grep -request dislocated.req -key Y.upos -i fr_pud-ud-test.conllu
 ```

 {{< json file="static/usage/cli/_build/output_grep_key" >}}

 With `-whether`, we can cluster the results according to the fact that the relation is left-headed.
-We see that in two cases, the governor `M` is before `N`.
+We see that in two cases, the governor `X` is before `Y`.

 ```
-grew grep -request dislocated.req -whether "M << N" -i fr_pud-ud-test.conllu
+grew grep -request dislocated.req -whether "X << Y" -i fr_pud-ud-test.conllu
 ```

 {{< json file="static/usage/cli/_build/output_grep_whether" >}}